nirnaeth-arnoediad/massa-sc-template/README.md

 npx massa-sc-create hello-world
 ```

-> N.B. if you didn't initialize this project with `npx`, you can clone and customize manually this repository:
+> N.B. if you didn't initialize this project with `npx`, you can clone and customize manually this repository with the command bellow.
+You'll be able to change the version of `massa-sc-std` if it's not already at the latest version.
 >
 > ```shell
 > git clone https://github.com/massalabs/massa-sc-template
 > ```

 Once this repository is cloned, run the following command in the freshly created directory: